-of authoritarian rule, which hinders accountability and promotes secrecy.
-11 Corruption has been shown generally to reduce investment and growth.
-12 However, the variation in growth rates across countries that are similarly corrupt and authoritarian is substantial and exceeds that among democracies.
-13 Our model explains some of the heterogeneity: whether or not corruption is bad for growth depends on how corrupt incomes are used.
+Our findings address issues of interest to both economists and historians.
+For economists, we show that Soviet economic performance was affected not only by the level of corruption but also by its quality, that is, how corrupt incomes were used.
+This contributes to the literature on corruption and development.
+Corruption is said to flourish in conditions of authoritarian rule, which hinders accountability and promotes secrecy (Shleifer and Vishny 1993; Ehrlich and Lui 1999).
+Corruption has been shown generally to reduce investment and growth (Mauro 1995).
+However, the variation in growth rates across countries that are similarly corrupt and authoritarian is substantial and exceeds that among democracies (Sah 1991).
+Our model explains some of the heterogeneity: whether or not corruption is bad for growth depends on how corrupt incomes are used.

 For historians we show how an instrument of policy, the level of plan "tension," influenced the quality of Soviet corruption and thus Soviet economic performance.
 This contributes to the literature on the decay of the Soviet economy.
-Empirical studies have shown that the underlying trend in Soviet economic growth fell markedly during the 1970s; at the same time the scale of rent-seeking activities was increasing only modestly.
+Empirical studies have shown that the underlying trend in Soviet economic growth fell markedly during the 1970s (Harrison 1998b); at the same time the scale of rent-seeking activities were increasing only modestly (Kim 2003).
 This suggests that rising corruption was probably not the cause of the slowdown.
 Instead, we will suggest that the exogenous factor was a decline in plan tension that simultaneously determined the decline in growth and an adverse shift not in the scale of corruption but in its quality: namely, from loyal corruption to corruption that was disloyal.

-The effects of "tension" in Soviet planning were first analyzed by Holland Hunter as a contribution to the theories of disequilibrium growth and development that were fashionable at that time.
-15 The measurement of tension is a difficult problem.
+The effects of "tension" in Soviet planning were first analysed by Holland Hunter (1966) as a contribution to the theories of disequilibrium growth and development that were fashionable at that time.
+The measurement of tension is a difficult problem.
 It cannot be approximated by reported plan failures, for example; we shall suggest that an increase in tension normally gave rise to an increase in cheating that concealed any shortfalls arising.
 For this reason evaluations of plan tension must rely principally on statements of belief and intention.
-A reduction of plan tension that, according to Gertrude Schroeder, apparently took place in the mid-1970s plays an important role in our story.
-It involved a moderate reduction in overall output growth and a near halving of investment growth; these were based, according to Schroeder, on "a determination to arrest the decline in the output/capital ratio, which had accelerated in industry in 1971-75; a conviction that lower growth targets, by easing the pressure on managers, would enable them to use resources more efficiently and to improve the quality of products; a belief that slower growth of investment would reduce plan tautness, slow
+A reduction of plan tension that, according to Gertrude Schroeder (1985: 47), apparently took place in the mid-1970s plays an important role in our story.
+It involved a moderate reduction in overall output growth and a near halving of investment growth; these were based, according to Schroeder, on "a determination to arrest the decline in the output/capital ratio, which had accelerated in industry in 1971-75; a conviction that lower growth targets, by easing the pressure on managers, would enable them to use resources more efficiently and to improve the quality of products; a belief that slower growth of investment would reduce plan tautness, slow accumulation of inventories, and substantially improve efficiency in the investment process."